cesar-douady/open-lmake/DEVELOPERS.md

-# This file is part of the open-lmake distribution (git@github.com:cesar-douady/open-lmake.git)
+This file is part of the open-lmake distribution (git@github.com:cesar-douady/open-lmake.git)

-# Copyright (c) 2023 Doliam
+Copyright (c) 2023 Doliam

-# This program is free software: you can redistribute/modify under the terms of the GPL-v3 (https://www.gnu.org/licenses/gpl-3.0.html).
+This program is free software: you can redistribute/modify under the terms of the GPL-v3 (https://www.gnu.org/licenses/gpl-3.0.html).

-# This program is distributed WITHOUT ANY WARRANTY, without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This program is distributed WITHOUT ANY WARRANTY, without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-# directory layout
+# Directory layout
-- `_bin`       : contains scripts mostly used for building lmake
+- `_bin`       : contains scripts mostly used for building open-lmake
 - `debian`     : contains files necessary to build a debian package
 - `doc`        : contains documentation
-- `docker`     : contains the docker files used to validate lmake
+- `docker`     : contains the docker files used to validate open-lmake
 - `examples`   : contains abundantly commented examples
 - `ext`        : contains all code coming from external sources
 - `_lib`       : contains all python code
-- `lmake_env`  : contains an lmake repo that allow to build lmake (not fully functional) under lmake (used as an example/unit test)
+- `lmake_env`  : contains an open-lmake repo that allow to build open-lmake (not fully functional) under open-lmake (used as an example/unit test)
 - `museum`     : contains dead code that could come back to life in a near or far future
 - `src`        : contains all C++ source files
 - `src/engine` : contains all C++ source files that are specific to lmakeserver
 - `unit_tests` : contains unit tests

-# coding rules
+# Coding rules

-## statics & globals
+## Statics & globals

 - variables with executable cxtor/dxtor are never put (or with much care) in statics or globals
 	- this includes string's, despite these being declared constexpr in the STL